genemine/CrossIsoFun/README.md

 python CrossIsoFun.py --train_feature ./data_demo/train_feature/ --test_feature ./data_demo/test_feature/ --train_label ./data_demo/train_label/ --output ./data_demo/output/
 ```

 With this command, you can straightforwardly implement and apply CrossIsoFun.
-It will first train a model and then make predictions on the demo data.
+A model will be trained at first and then predictions will be made on the demo data.
 Specifically, the inputs for the script include the names of four directories:

 ['./data_demo/train_feature/'](./data_demo/train_feature/) contains feature files for the training dataset, including `iso_expr.txt`, `iso_seqdm.txt`, `iso_gene.txt`, and `train_isoform_list.txt`.
 Specifically:
 - `iso_expr.txt` contains the expression profiles of isoforms in the training set.